-Eurofins' close working relationship

-with NASA continues today as they consistently develop new, more stable, and better tasting foods for their astronauts.
-As NASA develops food to be used in the International Space Station, and food to be used in the first manned space mission to MARS, which must remain stable for even longer, up to a five year period, Eurofins performs all quality control testing on these foods used in space.
+Eurofins' close working relationship with NASA continues today as they consistently develop new, more stable, and better tasting foods for their astronauts.
+As NASA develops food to be used in the International Space Station, and food to be used in the first manned space mission to Mars, which must remain stable for even longer, up to a five-year period, Eurofins laboratories still perform all quality control testing on these foods used in space.